-This is sharply-broken volcanic rock from the late Tertiary (Rhyolite) forming two bands of cliffs, the south or left of the road areas (Upper Jungle and Upper Canopy) and the north or right of the road areas (The Lower Jungle, Distant Drum, and Planet of the Apes ), and now the newest area, The Dark Continent (not reachable by the trail).
+This is sharply-broken volcanic rock from the late Tertiary (an Andesitic Lava) forming two bands of cliffs, the south or left of the road areas (Upper Jungle and Upper Canopy) and the north or right of the road areas (The Lower Jungle, Distant Drum, and Planet of the Apes ), and now the newest area, The Dark Continent (not reachable by the trail but by the road above).
 There are many excellent, long cracks to be developed.
 There is also a lot potential for bolted sport routes.
 As of Oct.
 2013, there are 103 routes ranging from 6s to 13s with at least one route at every grade in that range and a few multi-pitch routes.

 This is an alpine setting (10,400 ft.) and one of the highest (drive up to) crags in the country.
 Thunder storms can come and go quickly especially in late July and August.
 The north band of cliffs have two towers, Authors and Jared Diamond, that can provide shelter from the storm.
 Lighting strikes on the upper reaches of the cliffs can bring rocks down.
 The closest hospital is in Panguitch 50 minutes distant.
 The Tropic First Responders have been briefed on the area and a 911 call can be made from the parking areas.
 Give them the area and route you need help on to speed (1.5 hr.s) the stokes stretcher to you.